tgen/MMRF_CoMMpass/myeloma_purityCalculator_RNAseq/README.md

 # RNAseq Based Myeloma Purity Calculator
 ----

-This is designed to determine if an RNAseq result bam file contains a pure monoclonal B cell population
+This is designed to determine if an RNAseq alignment file contains a pure monoclonal B cell population

 ### REQUIREMENTS